-The Resources, HR & Audit Committee is a sub-committee of the main board of directors.
+The Finance, Personnel & Premises Committee (formerly known as the Resources & HR Committee) is a sub-committee of the main board of directors.
 Its purpose is to scrutinise and support the work of the Accounting Officer and Chief Financial Officer, and to ensure that the Academy is following the ESFA's financial regulations.